membrane/api-gateway/distribution/examples/groovy/README.md

-# Access and Manipulate Messages with Groovy - Example
+# Access and Manipulate Messages with Groovy Scripts - Example

 Using the `groovy` element you can run Groovy scripts to manipulate or monitor messages.